tonycimaglia/Accessibility/README.md

 - Page navigation and liks work using Only a keyborad
 - Enough Time
-- Seizures are bad. <3 a second
+- Seizures are bad. <3 flashes a second
 - Obvious link text

 ## Understandable